a2659802/HK-Modding-API-Docs/source/Reflection.rst

         }
     }

-now we can create all the classes's instance in the Shapes using following code:
+Now we can create all the classes's instance in the Shapes using the following code:

 .. code-block:: c#